robstave/artemis-client-exercise/readme.md

 ## Part 2

-This is very terse
-I will replace with stomp-it
+Same basic exercise, but with stomp-it